mglantz/bicycle/README.md

 # bicycle
 What is this?
 It's not a Satellite, but you don't need a Satellite.
+It's a simple Ansible based service to provide yum repositories and kickstarts.

 # Installing Bicycle
 ```